alekskoloch/Orion/README.md

 ### Enhancements for Next Update
 In the upcoming update, attention is directed towards enhancing the overall gameplay experience.
 Here's what you can expect:

-#### Resolution Handling
-Ensuring compatibility with various screen sizes and resolutions will be a priority.

 #### Tutorial
 A comprehensive tutorial will be added to help new players understand the game mechanics better.